c-kick/DOMule/README.md

 2. **Manual orchestration**: You write selectors, bind events, manage initialization order
 3. **Build complexity**: Bundlers, tree-shaking, code-splitting configs

 DOMule solves this with pure ES6 modules and a simple contract: an element says `data-requires="module.mjs"`, and that module's `init()` function receives all elements that required it.
-Add `data-requires-lazy="true"` and the module only loads when the element enters the viewport.
+Add `data-require-lazy="true"` and the module only loads when the element enters the viewport.

 No build step.
 No framework lock-in.
 Just load what you need, when you need it.